A general dentist refers their patient to the oral and maxillofacial surgeon for procedures such as:

 Orthodontic appliances such as braces alone may not always be able to correct issues such as crooked teeth or a misaligned bite.
 Oral and maxillofacial surgeons can perform procedures to uncover or remove unerupted teeth or carry out more complex forms of surgery such as jaw osteotomy.
 This procedure changes the size and shape of the jaws and corrects issues related to misaligned teeth.

-Cysts are benign fluid-filled lesions that may develop inside the jaw, sometimes in association with dead or unerupted teeth.
+Cysts are benign fluid-filled sacs that may develop inside the jawbone, sometimes in association with a dead or unerupted tooth.
 Such cysts may slowly expand to a considerable size and damage other teeth, weaken the jaw, or become infected.
+Small cysts may be removed under local anaesthesia in the dental chair while more involved procedures may take place in hospital.